anakic/querystorm-docs/New docs/The App class.md

 # The App class

-QueryStorm can define projects that are part of the workbook, or are defined outside of workbooks.
-Each project can be a small application that the QueryStorm runtime runs and manages.
+QueryStorm can define projects that are either part of the workbook, or are defined outside (in a folder).
+Each project is a small application that the QueryStorm runtime runs and manages.

 The `App` class is the entry point to the QueryStorm application.
 If your project does not define an `App` class explicitly, a default `ApplicationModule` instance is used implicitly.